info@westlakeboats.com www.westlakeboats.com

 PHASE II - Handliner Migration Journey Re-enactment

 The replica of Hubert Evans's Handliner took part in the August 2005 "Handliner Migration Journey Reeneactment" project.
 That project linked several Georgia Strait communities with a history of fishing with handliners.
-Boatbuilder Larry Westlake rowed the Museum's replica (center), accompanied by Burtt Fidler of Port Moody in a new boat (bottom) he built to Larry Westlake's "Brightsides" design, and by Maritime Researcher Charles D. Moore in a 40-year-old hand troller (top) built in 1965 by Will Thomson.
+Boatbuilder Larry Westlake rowed the Museum's replica (center), accompanied by Burtt Fidler of Port Moody in a new boat (bottom) he built to Larry Westlake's "Brightsides" design, and by Maritime Researcher Charles D. Moore in a 40-year-old hand troller (top) built in 1965 by Will Thomson. | |

+The rowing journey followed part of the seasonal migration that many of the original handliner boats undertook from one salmon fishing hot-spot to another each year.
 The boats in the Migration Journey rowed from Gibsons to Lund in 8 days, stopping for public appearances and events at Sechelt, Pender Harbour, Gillies Bay, and Powell River along the way.
+Two of the boats were equipped with sails.
+Conditions allowed sailing on only one of the journey days. | |

+The boats were hauled ashore when the rowers camped on the beach at night.
 In future, it is hoped that boats from seaside communities all around Georgia Strait will take part in the Migration Project as it continues annually around the Strait.
-The Migration Reenactment project raised local awareness of BC's maritime heritage.
+The Migration Reenactment project raised local awareness of BC's maritime heritage. | |

 PHASE III - Plans Publication